PDF Fellowship for Persistence

 Application process :

-Applications will be received continuously, starting from October 15, 2021, until the position is filled.
+For the 2023 call, applications will be received continuously, starting from June 16, 2023 until the position is filled.

 Funding and Resources :

 - Selected postdoctoral fellows will have access to all training activities and financial support, including scholarships and mobility/communication grants.

-- Postdoctoral fellows are eligible for one year of funding equivalent of 50% of their stipend ($22500 per year).
+- Postdoctoral fellows are eligible for one year of funding equivalent to 50% of their stipend ($22500 per year).
 The remaining of their stipends must come from other sources (supervisors, departments, universities, partners, etc.).

 - All BIOS² Fellows have access to travel/communication grants up to the value of 2000$.

 - BIOS² support NSERC’s policies about family and medical leaves.
 Don’t hesitate to contact us if you need more information.